RFMA Logbooks

 Working with Alberta’s Trappers to Monitor Furbearer Population Trends

-We were asked to assist Alberta Environment and Parks (AEP) and Alberta Trappers’ Association (ATA) with a pilot project to develop logbooks for trappers to record information about their trapping activities and fur harvesting results.
+The ACA was asked to assist Alberta Environment and Protected Areas (EPA) and Alberta Trappers Association (ATA) with a pilot project to develop logbooks for trappers to record information about their trapping activities and fur harvesting results.

 ALBERTA TRAPPERS ARE THE SOLUTION!